seanprawn/EHA---Desktop-Stock-Application/README.md

 ### EHA Supplement Stock Control System

 ### Description:
-This is a desktop application that I wrote by myself using JavaFX.
+This is a desktop application that I wrote by myself using Java.
 I also submitted this as my final year computer science project .
 It uses a local database, and syncs automatically in the background to an external database.
 The System was developed with a fictional client in mind, but it was developed according to specifications and requirements provided by the university.
 I tried to design and implement the system in a way that would help to easily replace the “paper-based” system at a conventional small business, and at